SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 If the caller tries to update /api/trades/1 but the body says "tradeId": 2 that’s invalid.
 Instead of trying to process it, the controller immediately responds with 400 Bad Request.

 ### Impact
-Your test expected 400 because it simulated exactly that mismatch case.
+The test expected 400 because it simulated exactly that mismatch case.
-But your controller wasn’t enforcing it.
+But the controller wasn’t enforcing it.
 Now, with the check, the controller enforces the rule , the test sees 400 and  test passes.

 # TradeControllerTest – Failures and Fixes